AzonInc/Doorman/docs/automation/ring-to-open.md

 The latter is useful when you have an unused function button on your intercom phone.

 ::: tip
-It is also possible to configure a delay for the opener command with the `Ring To Open Delay` Number Input in the Configuration section.
+It is also possible to configure a delay for the opener command with the `Ring To Open Delay` Number Input in the Configuration section.\
 If you set the delay to 60 seconds it will choose a random time between 5 and 15 seconds.

+You can also use the `Ring To Open Confirmation` setting to let the doorbell ring once after enabling the `Ring To Open` automation.
 :::